ualberta/Front-End-Environment/readme.md

 ## Usage

-Add main.min.js (requires jQuery, and Handlebars Runtime) and framework.css to your page.
+Add `/build/js/main.min.js` (requires jQuery, and Handlebars Runtime) and `/build/css/framework.css` to your page.
 You will then be able to access the pages and modules through `UAlberta.FrontEnd.Pages` and `UAlberta.FrontEnd.Modules` namespaces.

 For example, here is how the UAlberta.ca homepage could by dynamicly created: